 - The youth who has made an error in judgment, the opportunity to make up for the

 offense, repayment instead of punishment, and to clear their public record.

 - All students involved — offenders, attorneys and jury members — with an

-- Attorneys and community members the opportunity to support kids in their
+- Attorneys and community members are provided the opportunity to support kids in their

 schools as well as the chance to help teach lessons that every American should know.